bralkor/unreal_python_recipe_book/documentation/03_using_assets_in_python.md

 ## <span style="color:yellow">Calling Blueprint Graph Functions In Python</span>
 <ul>

-Functions created in the Unreal Editor can be accessed via Python by using [call_method()](https://docs.unrealengine.com/5.1/en-US/PythonAPI/class/_ObjectBase.html#unreal._ObjectBase.call_method).
+Functions created in the Unreal Editor can be accessed in Python using [call_method()](https://docs.unrealengine.com/5.1/en-US/PythonAPI/class/_ObjectBase.html#unreal._ObjectBase.call_method).
 Using a Blueprint Actor as an example, if we had the Python reference to a spawned instance in a 3D Level we could use this function to call any custom functions defined in the asset's Blueprint Graph.